hassani0393/cheatsheets/packagemanagement.md

     yum remove

-Like remove but also deps:
+Like remove but also with deps:

     yum autoremove